helenleigh/tentacle/README.md

 # Take the tentacle in your arms and let it caress you
- Stroke the vein of silver stitched through the innermost part of the soft, pillowy limb.
+ Stroke the silver stitched through the innermost part of the soft, pillowy limb.
 The creature will respond.
  Be gentle and take comfort.